dcdpr/taxcount/README.md

 information using a bootstrapping process.

-When you spend coins or receive UTXOs as income from either mining or labor, mark the approprate transaction in the tx-tags file.
+When you spend coins or receive UTXOs as income from either mining or labor, mark the appropriate transaction in the tx-tags file.

 ### Kraken Ledgers CSV